-We are acting as special counsel to EMCORE Corporation, a New Jersey corporation (the "Company"), in connection with the Registration Statement on Form S-1 (Registration No. 333-149860) (the "Registration Statement") filed by the Company with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Securities Act") relating to the sale by those selling stockholders of the Company named in the Registration Statement, of an aggregate of up to 9,400,003 shares of common stock of the Company, no par value per share, of which 8,000,000 shares (the "Shares") of the Company's common stock were issued on February 20, 2008 pursuant to a private placement to a group of accredited institutional investors and 1,400,003 shares of the Company's common stock (the "Warrant Shares") may be issued pursuant to Warrants (the "Warrants") issued in connection with such transaction.
+We are acting as special counsel to EMCORE Corporation, a New Jersey corporation (the "Company"), in connection with the Post-Effective Amendment No. 1 on Form S-3 to the Registration Statement on Form S-1 (Registration No. 333-149860) (the "Registration Statement") filed by the Company with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Securities Act") relating to the sale by those selling stockholders of the Company named in the Registration Statement, of an aggregate of up to 9,400,003 shares of common stock of the Company, no par value per share, of which 8,000,000 shares (the "Shares") of the Company's common stock were issued on February 20, 2008 pursuant to a private placement to a group of accredited institutional investors and 1,400,003 shares of the Company's common stock (the "Warrant Shares") may be issued pursuant to Warrants (the "Warrants") issued in connection with such transaction.